lesleyengineer/Project2-APIs/backend/README.md

 You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
 Use the example below as a reference.

+@app.route('/categories', methods=['GET'])
+- Returns a list of the categories with no arguments

+{
+  "categories": {
+    "1": "Science",
+    "2": "Art",
+    "3": "Geography",
+    "4": "History",
+    "5": "Entertainment",
+    "6": "Sports"
+  },
+  "success": true
+}

+@app.route('/questions', methods=['GET'])
+- Lists all of the available questions
+- as below it lists question, answer, category, difficulty and id

+{
+  "categories": {
+    "1": "Science",
+    "2": "Art",
+    "3": "Geography",
+    "4": "History",
+    "5": "Entertainment",
+    "6": "Sports"
+  },
+  "current_category": null,
+  "questions": [
+    {
+      "answer": "Apollo 13",
+      "category": 5,
+      "difficulty": 4,
+      "id": 2,
+      "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
+    },
+    {
+      "answer": "Tom Cruise",
+      "category": 5,
+      "difficulty": 4,
+      "id": 4,
+      "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
+    },
+    {
+      "answer": "Maya Angelou",
+      "category": 4,
+      "difficulty": 2,
+      "id": 5,
+      "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
+    },
+    {
+      "answer": "Edward Scissorhands",
+      "category": 5,
+      "difficulty": 3,
+      "id": 6,
+      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+    },
+    {
+      "answer": "Muhammad Ali",
+      "category": 4,
+      "difficulty": 1,
+      "id": 9,
+      "question": "What boxer's original name is Cassius Clay?"
+    },
+    {
+      "answer": "Brazil",
+      "category": 6,
+      "difficulty": 3,
+      "id": 10,
+      "question": "Which is the only team to play in every soccer World Cup tournament?"
+    },
+    {
+      "answer": "Uruguay",
+      "category": 6,
+      "difficulty": 4,
+      "id": 11,
+      "question": "Which country won the first ever soccer World Cup in 1930?"
+    },
+    {
+      "answer": "George Washington Carver",
+      "category": 4,
+      "difficulty": 2,
+      "id": 12,
+      "question": "Who invented Peanut Butter?"
+    },
+    {
+      "answer": "Lake Victoria",
+      "category": 3,
+      "difficulty": 2,
+      "id": 13,
+      "question": "What is the largest lake in Africa?"
+    },
+    {
+      "answer": "The Palace of Versailles",
+      "category": 3,
+      "difficulty": 3,
+      "id": 14,
+      "question": "In which royal palace would you find the Hall of Mirrors?"
+    }
+  ],
+  "success": true,
+  "total_questions": 19
+}

+@app.route('/questions/<int:id>', methods=['DELETE'])
+- deletes requested question with the int id eg <int:4> would deleted q4
+- if id isgiven where no question is listed, an error message of 404 Not found will be returned

+@app.route('/questions', methods=['POST'])
+- allows the player to add a new question that meets the reuirements of question, answer, difficulty and category
+- will fail if the above criteria is not met with error message of 404 NOT FOUND

+@app.route('/questions/search', methods=['POST'])
+- allows the player to search for questions and fetches based on the serach term
+- will fail if it does not match the search term

+@app.route('/quizzes', methods=['POST'])
+- gives player a new question
+- will return 404 not found if category or question is null and all q's have been answered

 ### Documentation Example

 `GET '/api/v1.0/categories'`